coderefinery/git-intro/content/index.md

 [Git](https://git-scm.com/).

-We start with an existing repository on the web to visually explain the basic concepts of version control On workshop day two we then move to a local repository.
+We start with an existing repository on the web to visually explain the basic concepts of version control.
+We later move to a local repository.
 Our goal there is not only to be able to apply changes to an existing repository but to also be able to turn own projects into Git repositories and to share them with others.